-If you are in another room or on a different floor of your home, the alarm will still work.
+If you are in another room, the alarm should still work.
 On installation, our technicians perform a range test to ensure the system works from every room.
-If self-installed, INS recommends you test the system by following the instructions on the Quick Installation Guide included in the Welcome Pack.
+If self-installed, INS recommends you test the system by following the instructions included in the Welcome Pack.
 This will help you to identify any potential limitations.
-If you have the LifeGuard SmartHome IP Dialler, you can also add our SmartHome Mate into any room to extend the range.
+If you have the LifeGuard SmartHome IP Dialler, you can also add the SmartHome Mate into any room to extend the range.
 The SmartHome Mate can be voice-activated and act as a talking call-point.
 We recommend regular testing as coverage can change over time.

 What is the range of the wrist or pendant transmitter?

 Will my transmitter work when I'm outside my home?

 INS does not perform any testing of the transmitter outside the home.
 As such, we cannot guarantee they will work outside and recommend they be used inside the home only.
 However, we do offer range extenders that can boost the coverage, and mobile alarm systems that can be used outside or when you’re away from home.

 Can I wear my pendant in the shower?

 Will my pendant interfere with my pacemaker if I wear it around my neck?

 No. The pendant has been tested in accordance with AS/NZS 61000.6.3 standard 2008 for EMC (Electromagnetic compatibility) and has been certified as compliant.

 How will emergency personnel get into the home?

 We recommend a security key holder be installed.
 Our TeleHealth Nurse will provide the code to emergency personnel if they are called.
-If you don’t have a security key holder, one of your nominated contacts should have a key to your home and live close enough to meet a rescue team at your door in an emergency.
+If you don’t have a security key holder, one of your nominated contacts should have a key to your home and live close enough to meet emergency services at your door in an emergency.